deividduarte20/challenge_guild_iac/README.md

-### This repository is provisioned an s3 and security group
+## This repository is provisioned with s3 and security group

-### This is challenge of class guild-IAC
+## This is challenge of class guild-IAC